 Maybe your eyes are extremely hooded, or you just wish you had a little more eyelid space for makeup.
+Maybe you’re looking for some eyeliner tips for hooded eyes.
 Perhaps you've only just noticed this problem as you've gotten older, or you've struggled with it all your life.
 No matter where you are in your hooded eye journey, consider this your survival guide.
 I promise you, you can do all the eye makeup looks that everyone else can.
 Just follow these seven simple tips:

 1. Invest in a primer that you love.

 Not only are my eyes hooded, but they're also extremely creased and a million times more oily than any other part of my face.
 Really won the genetic lottery there.
 Anyway, the only thing that enables me to wear eye shadow without it sliding all over my lids and onto my brow bone is a good eye shadow primer.

 There's a lot of options out there so you may have to try a few duds before you find your favorite.
 I've had success with both high-end primers from Urban Decay and the $3 primer from e.l.f.
 The important thing is to wear some sort of base, even if it's just concealer.

 Those with hooded eyes know all too well the struggle of smudged eye makeup.
 You apply your 15 coats of mascara, or finally get that eyeliner on perfectly, and with one blink it's suddenly smeared all over your brow bone.
 Stop that from ever happening again with waterproof and smudge-proof makeup.